theCRABsite/crab-book/README.md

 ## CRAB Book
 The CRAB Book is a square booklet with the CRAB characters and short rhymes.
 A nice booklet for a kid to read them at bedtime.
 The materials in this repository can be printed into a physical book.
+Assets from the CRAB Characters repo can be used as NFT's.